 4.14: Minor Changes to Enable Improved Building Design and Function

-The Proposed Action would address zoning issues that can make it difficult to design high quality buildings for their residents.
+The Proposed Action would address zoning issues that can make it difficult to design high quality buildings.
 This would include issues that limit outdoor area on roofs or balconies, as well as other building services.